bassamelobeid/flutter-deriv-api/README.md

 For tick expiry contract, it can expires when a certain number of ticks is received or it already passes the max\_tick\_expiry\_duration.
 For other contracts, it can expires when current time has past a pre-determined settelement time.

+## is\_atm\_bet

+Is this contract meant to be ATM or non ATM at start?
+The status will not change throughout the lifetime of the contract due to differences in offerings for ATM and non ATM contracts.

 ## is\_expired

 Returns true if this contract is expired.